Sprott Physical Gold Trust (PHYS) Shares Plummet Below 1-Year High

-The stock of Sprott Physical Gold Trust (NYSE: PHYS) has decreased by -1.08 when compared to last closing price of 15.78.
-Despite this, the company has experienced a -2.07% fall in its stock price over the last five trading sessions.
+Sprott Physical Gold Trust (NYSE: PHYS)’s stock price has dropped by -1.42 in relation to previous closing price of 15.50.
+Nevertheless, the company has seen a loss of -2.92% in its stock price over the last five trading days.

 Is It Worth Investing in Sprott Physical Gold Trust (NYSE: PHYS) Right Now?

-The public float for PHYS is 400.99M, and currently, short sellers hold a – ratio of that float.
-The average trading volume of PHYS on May 16, 2023 was 2.30M shares.
+The public float for PHYS is 400.99M and currently, short sellers hold a – of that float.
+On May 19, 2023, PHYS’s average trading volume was 2.33M shares.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now